 For surely I will shake My hand against them,

 Jehovah will protect His pupil Israel with His personal power.
-The shaking of His hand is a threatening jester to Babylon.
-The Lord is the champion of His people.
+The shaking of His hand is a threatening gesture toward Babylon.
+The LORD is the champion of His people.

 and they shall become spoil for their servants.